 She graduated with a BA in English from Duke University and an MBA in Finance from The Wharton School at The University of Pennsylvania.
 She teaches novel writing at The Writing Institute at Sarah Lawrence College and lives in Rye, New York with her husband and three sons.

-Best Entry: $100 (winning piece + author interview will be featured on Write the World’s
+- Best Entry: $100 (winning piece + author interview will be featured on Write the World’s website and blog)

-Best Peer Review: $50 (reviewer interview will be featured on Write the World’s
+- Best Peer Review: $50 (reviewer interview will be featured on Write the World’s website and blog)

 What’s Different about Write the World Competitions?

 - Prizes: The winning entrant(s) will receive $100, and the best peer-reviewer will receive $50.

 - Professional Recognition: The winning entry, plus the runner-up and best peer review, will be featured on our blog, with commentary from our guest judge.